We’re excited to announce that we’ve made it as a finalist in the DADI Awards Usability category for our redesign of KOOTH.com.

 For those of you who may be unfamiliar with KOOTH, it’s the UKs most successful online mental health platform for young people.
 KOOTH.com provides online counselling to 10,000 young people with potentially life-threatening issues such as self harm and suicide through to everyday worries at school or home.

-Like many pieces of software, it had been designed originally by experts (in mental health) and engineers.
-They care greatly for their end users and recognise the importance of an easy to use platform, so, having heard of Keep It Usable and our reputation, they commissioned us to completely redesign the front and back end of KOOTH to make it easier to use not just for young people, but also for their counsellors who are mostly novice, low tech computer users.
+Like many pieces of software, it had been designed originally by experts, in mental health and IT.
+They had a very successful online service and were clearly incredibly knowledgeable and passionate about their service.
+They care greatly for their end users and recognise the importance of an easy to use and visually engaging platform, so, having heard of Keep It Usable and our reputation, they commissioned us to redesign KOOTH to make it easier to use not just for young people, but also for their counsellors.

-They’ve had lots of positive feedback from young people (when we first went into schools to ask young people about KOOTH, the only thing they liked about the design was the logo – talk about a challenge!) so this is a huge step in increasing the appeal KOOTH has with the target audience as well as increasing engagement with the platform to encourage return use and word-of-mouth referrals.
+So far, the team have had lots of positive feedback from young people so this is a huge step in increasing the appeal KOOTH has with the target audience as well as increasing engagement with the platform to encourage return use and word-of-mouth referrals.

 The results have been phenomenal.